Texas Child Custody Modification

 Can custody, visitation, or child support be changed after a divorce decree is final?

 Custody, visitation, and child support can all be modified after the divorce decree, or any other court order, is final.
 Either parent may file a motion to modify with the court that last entered an order regarding the children.
 If the children have lived in a different county for six months, a motion to transfer the case to that county may also be filed by the parent filing the modification motion or the parent responding to it.

-When can custody and visitation be modified in Texas?
+When can visitation and custody be modified in Texas?

 When may an order of child support be modified?

 An order of child support may be modified at any time upon a showing of substantial change in circumstances or after three years from the original order if the amount of support would change by $100 per month or 20%.

 Can I order child custody modification in Texas without a substantial change in circumstances?

 Yes.
 Generally, an order of child support may be modified one year or more after it has been entered without a showing of substantial change in circumstances if: